stefanaigner/yeolab.github.io-source/README.md

 To add a new person to the people page, copy an existing person's markdown file (in `content/pages/people/*.md`) (it's easiest if you pick someone from the same position, e.g. an existing grad student for a new grad student), and copy their information in.

 The top of the `.md` (markdown) file is a bunch of metadata.
-The critical stuff that is required is (HTML commenets on what the thing is are inline):
+The critical stuff that is required is (HTML comments on what the thing is are inline):

 ```markdown
 <!-- Name of the person -->